 Most times, parents of newborns are looking for advice on how to get their baby or toddler to sleep through the night.
 It’s recommended to keep the lights low and resist the urge to play with or talk to your baby at night.
 This helps send the message that nighttime is for sleeping.
 If possible, let your baby fall asleep in the crib at night so your little one learns that it’s the place for sleep.

 Teenagers sometimes fall into the habit of staying up late, even on school nights.
 Which prompts many parents to ask ‘what if my teen doesn’t get enough sleep?’
 The truth is, many teenagers don’t.
-Ideally, teens should try to go to bed at the same time every night, even on weekends, and wake up at the same time every morning, allowing for at least 9 hours of sleep.
+Ideally, teens should try to go to bed at the same time every night, even on weekends, and wake up at the same time every morning, allowing for at least nine hours of sleep.

 3. What if I’m concerned about my child’s mental health and behavior?